orb-lang/cluster/doc/md/response.md

 This allows us to set up an environment where magic coroutines and any other use of coroutines can cooperate with each other\.

+##### About the YAGNI tag

+I'm trying to clearly demarcate which parts of this interface are actually used, and which parts are just contemplated for future use\.

+It stands for You \(Ain't/Are\) Gonna Need It\.

+#### imports

 ```lua
 local s = require "status:status" ()
 s.verbose = true
 ```

+#### autothread

+  Autothread is our little trick to restart coroutines which come from a coroutine nest\.

+Eventually, we will include the ability to attach another threader to a response, to support a richer control flow than autothread\.

 ```lua
 local autothread = require "cluster:autothread"